ace-lab/pl-ucb-csxxx/elements/pl-faded-parsons/GeneratorREADME.md

 ### Development Requirements

 - Docker
-- Python 3.8 or Later

 Via docker, the appropriate images can be maintained and installed.
-You may optionally install [a local prairielearn clone](https://github.com/PrairieLearn/PrairieLearn) if you want to tinker with its internals.
+You may optionally install [a local PrairieLearn clone](https://github.com/PrairieLearn/PrairieLearn) if you want to tinker with its internals.

-### Grading

-The tool has the ability to generate testing content, but the prairielearn's python autograder will not be able to be run locally without following [these steps in the pl dev guide](https://prairielearn.readthedocs.io/en/latest/externalGrading/#running-locally-for-development) to initialize docker correctly.

 ### PrairieLearn Directory Structure